Adam Weissman

-Adam Weissman is an American television director.
+Adam Weissman (born January 8, 1958) is an American television director.
+He is known for his work directing comedy series for Nickelodeon and Disney Channel, including Ned's Declassified School Survival Guide, Drake & Josh, Zoey 101, iCarly, Hannah Montana, True Jackson, VP, Good Luck Charlie, Victorious, I'm in the Band, A.N.T.
+Farm, Austin & Ally, Liv and Maddie, Game Shakers, Bizaardvark, Henry Danger, Danger Force, Cousins for Life, Side Hustle, The Fairly OddParents: Fairly Odder, and Erin & Aaron.

 Career

 Weissman is from New York City, beginning his career as a production assistant in the 1980s before directing television commercials.

 In 1990, Weissman wrote, produced, directed and financed a short film entitled The Norton Project, winning awards from the Chicago Film Festival and The International Film and TV Festival of NY and the CINE Competition.
 He then relocated to Los Angeles directing episodes for numerous Nickelodeon series in the 1990s namely Welcome Freshmen, My Brother and Me, Space Cases, The Mystery Files of Shelby Woo and Are You Afraid of the Dark?.
 Weissman then temporarily relocated to Canada directing episodes of Zixx, Vampire High, Fries with That?, Billable Hours and Tales from the Neverending Story.

 Weissman continues to direct for both American and Canadian television shows for both channels, Nickelodeon and Disney Channel, including shows such as: True Jackson, VP, Drake & Josh, iCarly, Ned's Declassified School Survival Guide, Wendell & Vinnie, Good Luck Charlie, Hannah Montana, Zoey 101, Victorious, Sam & Cat, Henry Danger, Game Shakers, The Troop, Infected, Mr. Young, Cartoon Gene, A.N.T.
-Farm, Pair of Kings, Austin & Ally, Liv and Maddie, Mighty Med, Cousins for Life, Danger Force and Side Hustle.
+Farm, Pair of Kings, Austin & Ally, Liv and Maddie, Mighty Med, Cousins for Life, Danger Force, Side Hustle and Erin & Aaron.